Danny-CA/Hydrogen-Atoms-Simulator/README.md

 ## Hydrogen Atoms Simulator: Behavior Under Heat and Cold
+This is the final project of the subject Modeling and Simulation of the | Escuela Nacional de Estudios Superiores UNAM campus Morelia.

 ## Members and Contact
 * Erika Monserrat Correa Hernández | erikacorreahdezenes@gmail.com